AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The specific objectives of the AI Critical New Testament (AICNT) are as follows:

-1. Base Translation on Greek Text: the translation is directly based on the Greek text as attested by benchmark critical editions relied upon for modern Bible translations.
+- The Greek text used for translation is attested by one or more benchmark critical editions relied upon for modern Bible translations.

-2. Integration of Textual Variants: the translation incorporates, yet distinguishes, variant text-types of early manuscripts and later textual traditions, including the Byzantine text-type and the Textus Receptus.
+- The translation incorporates, yet distinguishes, differences between early manuscripts and later textual traditions, including the Byzantine text-type and the Textus Receptus.

-4. Extensive Footnoting for Textual Variants: the critical apparatus includes extensive footnotes documenting textual variants, including changes and additions in later manuscripts, differences between early manuscripts, and variances in critical editions.
+- The critical apparatus includes extensive footnotes documenting textual variants, including changes and additions in later manuscripts, differences between early manuscripts, and disagreements between critical editions.

-10. Clarifying Footnotes: provision of footnotes for clarity, including abridged BDAG definitions, cross-references, and notes pertaining to the neutrality of the rendering.
+- Additional footnotes are provided for clarity, including abridged BDAG definitions, cross-references, and notes pertaining to the neutrality of the rendered text.

 By accomplishing these core objectives, the AI Critical New Testament equips English readers with a critical New Testament of unparalleled depth and transparency.